Germany's Bayer dealt new legal blow as more Brazil farmers challenge soy patent

 Recently, Brazilian cotton growers challenged Bayer's patent protection for the Bollgard II RR Flex seed.

-Souza said Brazil's farmers are "more organized" and are increasingly demanding to know whether the technology they are buying is new.
+Souza said Brazil's farmers are "more organised" and are increasingly demanding to know whether the technology they are buying is new.

 Royalties from Intacta sales in Mato Grosso were an estimated 800 million reais ($211 million) per harvest, Souza said.
 When royalties from farmers in the other 10 states are accounted for, the amount to be deposited in a judicial account could rise to as much as 2.7 billion reais, he said.